luizesser/caretSDM/README.md

 ## You need help?

 caretSDM is vastly documented and has included some objects that can guide your data management.
-If some of your data or code seem to be wrong, try to take a look at those objects or the vignettes:
+If some of your data or code seem to be wrong, try to take a look at those objects or the articles in the website:

 *Objects*